Code-Institute-Submissions/Voice-and-Piano-MS-1/README.md

 * Galaxy J7
 * Lg G6

-This website has been tested through the [Am I Responsive tool](http://ami.responsivedesign.is/) for the image used in the UX section showing the different screen sizes.Click [here](design/mockup-Voice-and-piano.JPG) to see the screenshot of the results achieved.

- The website has been tested through the GTMetrix site, (https://gtmetrix.com/GTmetrix).
+This website has been tested through the [Am I Responsive tool](http://ami.responsivedesign.is/) for the image used in the UX section showing the different screen sizes.Click [here](mockup-Voice-and-piano.JPG) to see the screenshot of the results achieved., This website has been tested through the GTMetrix site, (https://gtmetrix.com/GTmetrix).
 Below is a screenshot of the results achieved.
 Page speed score was 75% and the time to fully load the site was 2.5s.
 [gtmetrix result](Validation-results/gtmetrix.JPG)

 ## Deployment